Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Introduction

 The authors of~\cite{latz2018multilevel} have also proposed an analogous method~\cite{wagner2020multilevel} in the context of rare event simulation, in which a predetermined hierarchy of reduced model is given.
-The authors of the present work have also proposed a method similar to the one studied in the present paper in a rare event context: the {\it adaptive reduced multilevel splitting} (ARMS) algorithm~\cite{cerou2024adaptive} (\textit{Nota Bene}: 'multilevel' here has historically a completely different meaning as the one in 'multilevel SMC' mentioned before).
+The authors of the present work have also proposed a method similar to the one studied in the present paper in a rare event context: the {\it adaptive reduced multilevel\footnote{Note that the term `multilevel' in ARMS refers to the level sets of the score function~\cite{cerou:hal-01417241}, while in `multilevel SMC' this term refers to the different precision levels of the simulation~\cite{giles2015multilevel,beskos2017multilevel}} splitting} (ARMS) algorithm~\cite{cerou2024adaptive}.
 ARMS is based on a sequential simulation scheme very similar to SMC, which adapts a reduced score approximation while getting closer to the target rare event distribution.
-This method is nevertheless specific to the rare event simulation context in the sense it is dedicated to sample targets being the reference distribution conditionally to be in some rare event set.
-The method proposed in this paper (adaptive reduced tempering, ART) can be seen as a generalization of the ARMS algorithm to the case of general target distributions of the form of \eqref{eq:target}, which are relevant for Bayesian problems.
+This method is nevertheless specific to the rare event simulation context in the sense that it is dedicated to sample targets being the reference distribution conditionally to be in some rare event set.
+The method proposed in this paper is called adaptive reduced tempering (ART) and can be seen as a generalization of the ARMS algorithm to the case of general target distributions of the form of \eqref{eq:target}, which are relevant for Bayesian problems.
 However, as explained \textit{e.g.} in Section~\ref{sec:contextProblem}, the ART method is also suited to the context of rare event simulation, by considering the latter as a zero temperature limit of a Gibbs family.

-As compared to the pieces of work mentioned above, the main novelty of the proposed ART algorithm is to propose an adaptive rule that triggers, within a SMC sampling method with tempered surrogate targets, \emph{when} to sample a new snapshot of the true model (serving to update of the reduced model).
-Details are given in the next section.